Teranesia: Sexuality

 In numerous interviews leading up to the publication of Teranesia, Egan states that a central theme of Teranesia is biological evolution and "sexuality".
 Christopher Palmer, a fiction author with expertise in science fiction dissects Egan's take on dismantling gender stereotypes in Teranesia.
 Kate Burnham shares this perspective of Egan, stating how he is a pioneer in "shaping social pressures" placed on women in fields of science, as well as the science fiction genre.
 Palmer highlights a pattern of Prabir being saved by women through the story - female scientist saves him from a python, Grant prevents him from suicide, Madhusree rescues him from Christian militia and treats him as gene overrides the physicality of his body.

-Burnham calls attention to Egan's satirical take on postmodern intellectual fads that rose in the 1990's.
+Burnham calls attention to Egan's satirical take on postmodern intellectual fads that rose in the 1990s.
 In Teranesia, Prabir's aunt makes a comment on how computers are reinforcing the patriarchy due to the sexist nature of ones and zeros which are the foundation of binary numbers.
 Burnham deciphers this as a satirical comment from Egan as his way of demonstrating how claiming the "practice of science" has been hostile to women is different to how "science itself" is inherently patriarchal.